Scrarf/FPGA_Path_Tracer/src/sim_cpp/readme.md

-I am not a C++ programmer.
-While code may be hard to read it works most of the time.
+TODO: code readibility needs to be improved.